Financial Aid Resources

 Florida Bright Futures

 The Florida Bright Futures Scholarship Program establishes lottery-funded scholarships to reward Florida high school graduates for high academic achievement.
-Go to https://www.floridastudentfinancialaidsg.org/SAPBFMAIN/SAPBFMAIN find out more information about Florida Bright Futures Scholarships.
+To APPLY go to https://www.floridastudentfinancialaidsg.org/SAPHome/SAPHome?url=home and create an account.
 Click each link below to find specific details for each Bright Future Scholarship.

 Florida Academic Scholarship (FAS) and Florida Medallion Scholarship (FMS)